4orrest/4orrest/README.md

 * 🖥️  See my portfolio at [forrestkretchmer.com](http://www.forrestkretchmer.com/)
 * ✉️  You can contact me at [forrestkretchmer@gmail.com](mailto:forrestkretchmer@gmail.com)
-* 🚀  I'm currently working on [DeductIt](http://deduct-it.vercel.app/), a social deduction platform
+* 🚀  I'm currently working on [homeR](https://homer-psi.vercel.app/), an AI enablement platform for first time homebuyers

 ### Skills